Woman taken into custody at Travelodge Tuesday night

-EATON COUNTY, MI (WILX) -- A woman was taken into custody Tuesday night following reports the woman was intoxicated and had a gun, according to the Eaton County's Sheriff's Office.
+A woman was taken into custody Tuesday night following reports the woman was intoxicated and had a gun, according to the Eaton County's Sheriff's Office.

 The Eaton County Sheriff's Office said Delta Patrol deputies were called to the Travelodge located at 7326 west Saginaw around 11:30 p.m.
 Tuesday night.